-Increasing training time is integral to building both endurance and strength.
-Just be sure you aren’t exceeding more than a 10% increase per week
+Increasing training time is crucial to building both endurance and strength.
+Just be sure you aren’t exceeding more than a 10% increase per week.

 Getting time off from sports is so important for children to avoid injuries.
 Experts advise 3 months off from any specific sport per year to help prevent sports injuries.